 - Make your appointment at https://UTK.MyWCOnline.com.
 See these instructions for making and attending appointments.

-- You don’t have to wait until you have a completed draft to make your appointment.
-Be prepared for an interactive conversation; don’t say you’re showing up just to “get the credit.”
+- Be prepared for an interactive conversation; don’t say you’re showing up just to “get the credit.”
 See How to Make the Most of a Writing Consultation, and this article on “Why Visit your Campus Writing Center?”

-- Proof of attendance: In the evening of the day of your appointment, you’ll receive an automated email from the WCOnline appointment system requesting that you fill out a satisfaction survey.
+- Proof of attendance: After your appointment, you’ll receive an automated email from the WCOnline appointment system requesting that you fill out a satisfaction survey.
 That survey request email is your proof of attendance.
 (The JAHWC genuinely wants your feedback, so please complete their anonymous survey, too!)

-- Questions?
-Contact writingcenter@utk.edu with any questions about extra credit arrangements.
+Questions?
+Contact writingcenter@utk.edu with any questions about these arrangements.

 Access our resources for instructors.